Majestic Karavanke Mountains Walk – Sloveniafrom

 - Introductory briefing in the morning of day 1 (Bled).

-- Booklet with detailed itinerary all vouchers and route instructions.
+- Booklet with detailed itinerary, route instructions and vouchers.

 - Emergency contact number and 24/7 support.